Mordekai66/Team-8-InternShip/Our plan.md

    We will design and implement an interface that allows users to easily interact.

 3. Model Training & Optimization 🤖
    We will train our model using a machine learning algorithm (K-Means) to understand user preferences and recommend the most appropriate courses.
-Models will be continually improved to improve accuracy and efficiency.
+Model will be continually improved to improve accuracy and efficiency.

 4. Code Implementation & Integration 💻
    We'll integrate all components, ensuring smooth operation from data processing to model deployment.